Get Smarter Using iCloud Storage

 You’ll need an external drive e.g. an SSD, formatted as APFS or extended journaled, with enough capacity.
 These are inexpensive.

 In Photos app, go to Settings > iCloud.
-If Download Originals is checked, use either Method 1 or 2.
+If Download Originals is checked, use Method 1 or 2.
 If Optimize Mac Storage is checked, use Method 3.

-3. Export to Folders: The Mac app Photos Takeout ($8.99) exports your Photos library into folders by year or album, fetching full resolution versions directly from iCloud if needed.
+Method 3.
+Export to Folders: The Mac app Photos Takeout ($8.99) exports your Photos library into folders by year or album, fetching full resolution versions directly from iCloud if needed.

 Step 2: Find Your Space Hogs